jmclip/MACSS-40550-ABM/2_Schelling/week2_slides.md

 * Something else???

 ---
+# A brief interlude: getting started on visualizing

+---
+# Basics (more to come!!)
+We're going to cover the bare foundation to get us started and then next week, we'll go into greater depth.

+---

 # Adding vizualizer tools / bars
 This model has more sophisiticated visualization and tracking than we've had in the past.
 Next week, we'll go into this in greater depth.